Exploring Cesis, Latvia’s charming 800-year-old town

 The piece de résistance is the auditorium made completely out of birch.
 The retractable seats provide seating for the audience and can be pulled back for balls.
 Yes, they do fancy balls here.
 How awesome is that?

 The purpose of the PLMC (the Global Center for Latvian Art) is to preserve Latvian artworks created by exiled Latvian artists.
 The gallery has an extensive collection of Latvian diaspora art for the public to research and enjoy.
-This is a great place to visit if you want to learn more about the history of Latvia and its artists.
+This is a great place to visit if you want to learn more about Latvia’s history and its artists.

 Sarkanas Cliffs Open Air Gallery